Larry English: Professional career

+Pre-draft

-Larry English scored a 34 on the aptitude assessment Wonderlic Test at the 2009 NFL Draft Combine, one of the highest scores ever recorded for his position, outside linebacker, and the 9th highest score of the 2009 NFL Draft Class.
+English scored a 34 on the aptitude assessment Wonderlic Test at the 2009 NFL Draft Combine, one of the highest scores ever recorded for his position, outside linebacker, and the 9th highest score of the 2009 NFL Draft Class.
 With comparison to IQ, a Wonderlic Score of 34 suggests English has an IQ of 128, twenty-eight points above average.
 Picked 16th overall in the 2009 NFL Draft, English is the highest drafted player out of Northern Illinois.

 San Diego Chargers

-English was drafted by the Chargers first round, 16th overall, in the 2009 NFL Draft.
+English was selected by the Chargers first round, 16th overall, in the 2009 NFL draft.
 English was a defensive end in college, however, the Chargers indicated he will be an outside linebacker in the NFL."The more I learned about the 3-4 scheme and my abilities, the type of football player I am ...
 I think I will fit perfectly in it," said English.
 English had 23 tackles as a rookie, but suffered a foot fracture in the 2010 training camp and started just four games in total going into the 2013 season for the Chargers.
-English has since continued to struggle with injuries and poor play, missing 21 games and accumulating just 6 combined sacks between 2011 and 2013.
+English continued to struggle with injuries and poor play, missing 21 games and accumulating just 6 combined sacks between 2011 and 2013.
 He was released by the Chargers on July 22, 2014.